sailpoint-oss/sailpoint-cli/cmd/va/troubleshoot.md

 Perform troubleshooting operations against a VA.

-This command connects to the VA over SSH (port 22) to run a troubleshooting script, then collects the resulting stuntlog file via SFTP.
+This command connects to the VA over SSH (port 22) to run the SailPoint STUNT troubleshooting script, then collects the resulting log archive via SFTP.
+The script is bundled with the CLI and verified against a pinned checksum before it runs; it is uploaded to `/tmp` on the VA, executed, and removed.
+The VA does not need internet access to fetch the script.
 You must have network connectivity to the VA.
 It authenticates as the sailpoint user using the VA password.

 ====